AGProjects/python-sipsimple/sipsimple/applications/README.txt

 dialog-info event.
 There is not yet an RFC on this so the module is implemented following the same ideas as pre-rules (RFC5025).

+cipid.py

+This module provides an extension to PIDF (module sipsimple.applications.pidf) to support information defined in RFC4482.

+caps.py

+This module provides capabilities application: displays OPTIONS request-like information as an extension to the PIDF.
+Defined in RFC5196.

+conference.py

+This module implements conference-info (RFC4575) payload parsing and generating for describing information about conferences.

+messagesummary.py

+This module implements a parser and generator for message-summary payload (RFC3842) which is used to indicate missed calls / faxes / etc.